dendi45/mini-voip/README.md

 ######Primary Objectives

+Contact / Address Book system
+- Current system is not final (for example, random localhost-bound contacts are generated).
+- Implement GUI.

 Auto updating
 - Press a button in below proposed info menu item
 - Replace jar in background or replace certain classes in current jar (similar to `jar uf` command?)